-Topical Anesthesia (or “numbing gel” in dentist-speak) is used to numb your gums or other tissues before an injection, so that you can’t feel the needle glide in.
+Topical Anaesthesia (or “numbing gel” in dentist-speak) is used to numb the gums or other tissues before an injection, so that you can’t feel the needle glide in.

-- Local Anesthetic = an anesthetic agent that is injected with a needle
+- Local Anaesthetic is injected with a needle

 How does it work?

-Numbing gel contains an anesthetic agent, most commonly benzocaine (usually at a concentration of 20%).
+Numbing gel contains an anaesthetic agent, most commonly benzocaine (usually at a concentration of 20%).
 A cotton swab or q-tip is used to apply a small amount of gel to the injection site.

 Does it really work?

 Yes it does, but there’s a slight snag.
-It needs to be left on for about one minute, in order to be really effective.
-Studies have shown that application of topical anesthetic to the injection site for 2 to 3 minutes leads to profound soft-tissue analgesia (Stern & Giddon, 1975).
-The problem is that some manufacterers’ instructions say it only needs to be left on for 10-15 seconds, which is not enough time for numbing to take place (Gill & Orr, 1979).
+Even though numbing gel usually produces an effect within 30 seconds, it needs to be left on for 2 to 3 minutes for best effect 1.
 So if you read somewhere that “the numbing gel doesn’t work for me”, it’s probably because it wasn’t left on for long enough.
 So it’s important to leave it on for long enough, especially in sensitive areas like the palate.

 Does the numbing gel guarantee a comfortable injection?

 Actually, most discomfort during injections is due to the local anaesthetic being given too quickly.
-It is important to give it slowly and steadily to avoid any discomfort (although this also depends on which area is being numbed).
-Especially in days gone by, some dentists also used pretty blunt needles, which hurt.
-If you’re particularly scared of injections, the best way to find a dentist who gives painless ones is by asking around.
-Also ask the dentist – they tend to be amazingly forthright about their ability (or inability) to give painless injections…
+It is important to give it slowly and steadily to avoid any discomfort (although this also depends on which area is being numbed – some areas are much more sensitive than others).
+Especially in days gone by, some dentists used pretty blunt needles, which hurt.
+So if it’s been a long time since you last had an injection, you may be pleasantly surprised.

 My dentist doesn’t use the numbing gel.
 What should I do?

 Some dentists are really good at giving painless injections even without numbing gel.
 This is especially true for upper back teeth and lower front teeth.
-But if you’d like the numbing gel, just ASK for it!
+But if you’d like the numbing gel, just ASK if they have it!
 It’s not impolite to do so, nobody is going to get upset if you say something along the lines of “I’m worried that the prick might hurt.
 I’ve read about this numbing gel, could you use something like that?”.
-If necessary, explain that it would make you feel less anxious.

 I’m allergic to ester “caines” like benzocaine.